Verint Systems Inc. (VRNT) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 5.75 million shares valued at $385.97 million.
 The investor’s holdings represent 8.74% of the VRNT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 4.96 million shares valued at $333.3 million to account for 7.55% of the shares outstanding.
 The other top investors are Clal Insurance Enterprises Holdings Ltd which holds 4.33 million shares representing 6.59% and valued at over $290.82 million, while Credit Suisse Ag/ holds 3.61% of the shares totaling 2.37 million with a market value of $159.54 million.

-The stock witnessed a -7.00% loss in the last 1 month and extending the period to 3 months gives it a 36.04%, and is -3.88% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.65% over the week and 3.40% over the month.
+The stock witnessed a -6.69% loss in the last 1 month and extending the period to 3 months gives it a 36.76%, and is 0.53% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.86% over the week and 3.48% over the month.

 Verint Systems Inc. (VRNT) Analyst Forecasts